nychealth/EH-dataportal/README.md

 Data accessible throughout the site can be stored in the `data` folder.
 This can be referenced by site templates.
 For example, `featured_data.yml` is referenced by `partials/featured-data.html` and displayed on the Home Page and the Data Explorer landing page.
 You can update "featured datasets" by updating this file.

 Other content in `data` are SEO variables and Neighborhood Reports core content.

+### Hugo/JavaScript Integrity
+We use Hugo's integrity function; this adds hashes to JS filenames and tells the pages to fetch the files with the hashed names.
+This is a way of improving security by ensuring the integrity of the JS files.
+This might not work on production if the server's DigiCert is expired.

+### Image handling
+We use Hugo to automatically resize images.
+Where you put the source path of an image, there's additional code - Hugo resizes the image, generates a different size (puts it in the `/resources/_gen/images`), and automatically points to the resized image.

+### Environment-specific code
+We use a variety of environment-specific code to produce:
+- A conditional modal
+- Different analytics for staging and production
+- ...and possibly other stuff.

+### Generating subtopic_indicators.json
+`data-index.html`, on site build, assembles a json file of topics and indicators.
+It ranges over DE topic frontmatter and produces a cross-reference of

 ---